gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Better than drawin' stupid little pictures,"
 Bluster shot back.
-Gumption put his hand on Maddy's arm and squeezed to stop her from replying.
+Gumption put his hand on Maddy's arm to stop her from replying.

 The children settled into their seats.
 Special Blazes stood at the front of the class